 This measurement tells the healthcare provider whether there is decreased bone mass.

 This is a condition in which bones are more brittle and prone to break or fracture

 A bone density test is used mainly to diagnose osteopenia and osteoporosis.
-It is
+It's also

-also used to determine your future fracture risk.
-The testing procedure typically
+used to determine your future fracture risk.
+The testing procedure typically measures

-measures the bone density of the bones of the spine, lower arm, and hip.
-Portable
+the bone density of the bones of the spine, lower arm, and hip.
+Portable testing may

-testing may use the radius (1 of the 2 bones of the lower arm), wrist, fingers, or
+use the radius (1 of the 2 bones of the lower arm), wrist, fingers, or heel for testing,

 Standard X-rays may show weakened bones.
 But at the point when bone weakness can be